iAbhishek91/google-cloud/Q.md

 Measured service is one of the main paradigm of cloud computing, where customer can provision, use and pay for the amount of resources consumed. every thing on demand.

+## What the key factors for resource management in GCP

+- Resource Manager
+- Billing (billing and alerts)
+- Quotas
+- Labels and names
+- Enable and disable Service and API

+## Few use cases of labels, and categories type

+- based on teams and cost center.
+Helps in billing and budgeting and organizing resources based on teams.
+- based on components.
+Helps in performing common tasks.
+Components: redis | frontend
+- based on environment: environment: prod | test
+- based on owner: Helps in reporting. owner: abhishek
+- based on use: state: will-be-decommissioned.

+## What are difference between labels and tags

+**Labels** are for organizing resources (same how we use in k8s), but **tags** on the other hand are applied only to instances and mainly for networking.

+Labels comes as key-value pair however, tags comes as a single string.

+## Resource categorization based on location - global, regional and zonal

+- Global: cloud storage, Networks, images
+- Regional: External IP address
+- Zonal: VM, disk

+> REgardless of the type of resource they are kept under project.

 ## what is relation between Project and Region

 ## Where we can find the events triggered by some service by user or by GCP